 In addition to exercise, beagles also need plenty of mental stimulation.
 This can come in games, toys, and even simple obedience training.
 Beagles are intelligent dogs and can get bored easily if not given enough to do.

-This blog post will discuss 16 things beagle owners need to know.
+This blog post will discuss things beagle owners need to know before getting a beagle for an apartment.
 These include exercise, mental stimulation, and other important factors when deciding if a beagle is the right pet for you.

-Beagles are generally good apartment dogs, but there are a few potential problems you should be aware of before getting one.
+Beagles have their pros and cons and can be ok living in an apartment, but there are a few traits you should be aware of before getting a beagle.

 Beagles Bark…A Lot